glebbash/carrot-blog/posts/lo/devlog-11.md

 > Update: It actually might be that I started the whole V2 Pipeline thing because I wanted to experiment with C output

-My language is on the same level in semantics to C so it shouldn't be that hard right?
+My language is on the same level in semantics as C so it shouldn't be that hard right?
 Welp...

 First of all, having another target language for a formatter means double the code.
 No matter how you structure it, either with 2 compiler classes (struct + impl in Rust) or just having a bunch of conditions you do get into roughly double the code anyways because of language differences.

 Having double the code for feature that isn't essential is a big no. But I was still considering it as transpiling to C pretty much means you get the widest target coverage.

-C code isn't a final target though and you'll need to have a C compiler then to get all the way.
+C code isn't a final target though and you'll need to have a C compiler to go all the way.
 This on the other hand goes the opposite way of keeping dependencies to a minimum.
-But I was still considering having it as a secondary target becasue of the possibilites.
+But I was still considering having it as a secondary target because of the possibilites.

 So I was making a transpiler to C (fucking always want to call it "C transpiler" but that's not correct) in parralel with the formatter but then I hit the roadblock.

 LO and C semantics are similarish but not similar enough to be produced from only AST information.

-What I though was that going from LO to C would be similar to TypeScript to JavaScript transpiler where you just remove the types (not true technically as TS to JS also involves desugaring and polyfilling).
+What I though was that going from LO to C would be similar to TypeScript to JavaScript transpiler where you just remove the types (not technically true, as TS to JS transpilation also involves desugaring and polyfilling).

 In my case I though I would just rearange syntax constructs turning:
 ```Rust